roy-harmon/UniversaLIS/README.md

 * For "Bidirectional Query" mode:
   * Like "Bidirectional" mode, but if the "Accession #" input does not match an existing record in the Worklist, the analyzer queries the LIS for any pending test orders for the sample.

-NOTE: "Bidirectional mode" currently has some bugs involving resolution of the "contention state" wherein both LIS and analyzer attempt to start sending a message at the same time.

-Please also note that "Control" and "Verify" samples may be supported in the future, but initially, the focus is entirely on patient samples.
+Please note that "Control" and "Verify" samples may be supported in the future, but initially, the focus is entirely on patient samples.

 ## User Interface